lindseysim/templatize/README.md

 Finally, the function `ages` maps each item in `children` to the result of the `age` function to create an array of just the ages.
 However, because we are manually calling a function within a function, and the inner function relies on `this._parent`, we need to supply `this._parent` as that variable is not automatically added in a manual function call.

 Confused yet?
-Don't worry, the above case is a very contrived scenario to create a somewhat ridiculous but pronounced case for demonstration.
+Don't worry, the above case is a very contrived scenario to force the issue for demonstration.
 There are many cleaner and more efficient solutions to the above example that avoid such scoping problems.
-E.g. the map function could simply return `this.year - child.born`.
+E.g. the map function could simply return `this.year - child.born`, or the template could dynamically pass the repeating section's item of iteration of the function.

 -----